apertureless/vue-chartjs/docs/guide/README.md

 ## Updating Charts

 Chart.js does not provide a live update if you change the datasets.
-However `vue-chartjs` provides two mixins to achieve this.
+However, `vue-chartjs` provides two mixins to achieve this.

 - `reactiveProp`
 - `reactiveData`